System

 Mufasa's main hardware components are:

-Usually each of these resources (e.g., a GPU) is not fully assigned to a single user or a single job.
-On the contrary, resources are shared among different users and processes in order to optimise their usage and availability.
-Most of the management of this sharing is done by SLURM.
+System resources are shared among different users and processes in order to optimise their usage and availability.
+This sharing is managed by SLURM.

 CPUs and GPUs

-Mufasa is fitted with two 32-core CPU, so the system has a total of 64 phyical CPUs (each of which can run 2 threads).
-Of the 64 CPUs, 2 are reserved for jobs run outside the SLURM job scheduling system (i.e., for low-power "housekeeping" tasks) while the remaining 62 are reserved for jobs run via SLURM.
+Mufasa is fitted with two 32-core CPU, so the system has a total of 64 phyical CPUs.
+Of the 64 CPUs, most are reserved for the SLURM job scheduling system and can only be accessed via SLURM; the remaining few are used by the bastion server).

-For what concerns GPUs, some of the 5 physical A100 processing cards (i.e., GPUs) are subdivided into “virtual” GPUs with different capabilities using Nvidia's MIG system.
-Command
+For what concerns GPUs, some of the physical A100 GPUs have been subdivided into “virtual” GPUs with different capabilities using Nvidia's MIG system.
+Thus, the GPU complement of Mufasa comprises the following devices:

 nvidia-smi -L

-provides an overview of the physical and virtual GPUs available to users in a system.
-(On Mufasa, this command may require to be launched in a bash shell via the SLURM job scheduling system (as explained in Section 2 of this document) in order to be able to access the GPUs.)
-The output of nvidia-smi -L is similar to the following:
+to get in-depth information about the physical and virtual GPUs available to users in a system based on MIG.
+(On Mufasa, this command needs to be launched in a bash shell opened through SLURM in order to be able to access the GPUs.)

 Accessing Mufasa